drostlab/philentropy/README.md

 Data collection and data comparison are the foundations of scientific research.
 _Mathematics_ provides the abstract framework to describe patterns we observe in nature and _Statistics_ provides the framework to quantify the uncertainty of these patterns.
-In statistics natural patterns are described in form of probability distributions which either follow a fixed pattern (parametric distributions) or more dynamic patterns (non-parametric distributions).
+In statistics, natural patterns are described in form of probability distributions which either follow a fixed pattern (parametric distributions) or more dynamic patterns (non-parametric distributions).

-The `philentropy` package implements fundamental distance and similarity measures to quantify distances between probability density functions.
+The `philentropy` package implements fundamental distance and similarity measures to quantify distances between probability density functions as well as traditional information theory measures.
 In this regard, it aims to provide a framework for comparing natural patterns in a statistical notation.

 This project is born out of my passion for statistics and I hope that it will be useful to